Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras

 On the other hand, it is clear that $A\cong A\dotltimes\iota^\ast(\e)\hookrightarrow A\dotltimes B^\ast$ has also an retraction as a Hopf algebra map.
 Thus there must exists a Hopf algebra $B'$ in ${}^A_A\YD$ such that

-as Hopf algebras over $\k$, and we would try to show that $(B,B')$ would be a \textit{dually paired Hopf algebras} in ${}^A_A\YD$ in the sense of \cite[Definition 2.2]{HS13}.
+as Hopf algebras over $\k$, and we would try to show that $(B,B')$ would be a \textit{dual pair of Hopf algebras} in ${}^A_A\YD$ in the sense of \cite[Definition 2.2]{HS13}.
 Note that $B'$ is actually unique up to isomorphisms determined by $B$.

 Our method is to construct $B'$ from the (braided) Hopf algebra $B^\ast$ in $\YD^A_A$ with structures in Proposition \ref{prop:B*asbraidedHopfalg}.
 An additional lemma is needed for the purpose:

 \begin{lemma} Let $A$ be a finite-dimensional Hopf algebra over $\k$.
 Suppose $C$ is a Hopf algebra in $\YD{}^A_A$ with structures denoted by: \begin{itemize} \item The right $A$-action $\triangleleft$, and the right $A$-coaction $c\mapsto\sum c^{\la0\ra}\otimes c^{\la1\ra}$; \item The comultiplication $c\mapsto\sum c^{\la0\ra}\otimes c^{\la1\ra}$ \end{itemize} for $c\in C$.
 Then: \begin{itemize} \item[(1)](cf. \cite[Section 2.2]{AG99}) If $C_{\mathbf{op\,cop}}$ is the opposite and coopposite (braided) Hopf algebra to $C$ in $\YD{}^A_A$, then $C_{\mathbf{op\,cop}}$ is a Hopf algebra in ${}^A_A\YD$ whose left $A$-action and coaction are given as